hbc/NGS_Data_Analysis_Summer2016/sessionV/lessons/03_peak_calling_macs.md

 ## MACS2

-Another popular tool for identifying transcript factor binding sites is named [Model-based Analysis of ChIP-Seq (MACS)](https://github.com/taoliu/MACS).
+A commonly used tool for identifying transcript factor binding sites is named [Model-based Analysis of ChIP-Seq (MACS)](https://github.com/taoliu/MACS).
 The [MACS algorithm](http://genomebiology.biomedcentral.com/articles/10.1186/gb-2008-9-9-r137) captures the influence of genome complexity to evaluate the significance of enriched ChIP regions.
 MACS improves the spatial resolution of binding sites through combining the information of both sequencing tag position and orientation.
 MACS can be easily used for ChIP-Seq data alone, or with control sample with the increase of specificity.

 ### Modeling the shift size